ftresa93/UFood_marketing/README.md

 ### Project Objective:

-UFood is a leading food delivery app in Brazil, operating in over a thousand cities.
-This project aims to enhance the performance of UFood's marketing activities, with a special focus on optimizing marketing campaigns.
-By exploring and analyzing customer data, the project seeks to provide actionable insights to support more effective budget allocation and strategic decision-making within the marketing department.
+UFood is an established player in the retail food sector, with hundreds of thousands of registered customers and almost one million consumers served annually.
+The company offers products across five major categories: wines, rare meat products, exotic fruits, specially prepared fish, and sweet products.
+These products are sold through three sales channels: physical stores, catalogs, and the company’s website.

 The key objectives of this project are:

 1. Thoroughly explore the data, going beyond simple means and counts to provide in-depth insights, identify cause and effect relationships, and better understand the characteristic features of respondents.
 2. Propose and describe a customer segmentation based on customer behaviors.